Penn State and Pitt Continue the Rivalry

-The last time Pitt and Penn State met on the gridiron, John Paul II was pope and Bill Clinton was president.
+Before Pitt and Penn State renewed their rivalry on September 10, 2016, the last time the teams had met on the gridiron, John Paul II was pope and Bill Clinton was president.
 During that meeting on September 16, 2000, the Panthers defeated the Nittany Lions 12-0.
-On September 10, this rivalry will be renewed after a 16-year hiatus, when the teams will clash at Heinz Field for the first game of a four-game series.
-The home-and-home series starting in 2016 will be strung out with a game each season through 2019.
+When they renewed the rivalry in 2016 at Heinz Field, it was the first game of a four-game series.
+The home-and-home series continues through 2019.
+In the initial go-round, Pitt nailed a close victory beating Penn State 42-39.
+Penn State roared back the following year beating Pitt 33-14 at Beaver Stadium on September 9, 2017.

-This rivalry goes way back; the first time the teams met was in 1893 when Grover Cleveland was president.
-Penn State beat Pitt 32-0 in that first meeting in State College.
-The two teams have played each other 96 times all told, with Penn State taking the lion’s share of wins at 50 to Pitt’s 42.
+The first time the teams met was in 1893 when Grover Cleveland was president.
+Penn State beat Pitt 32-0 in State College.
+The two teams have played each other 98 times all told, with Penn State taking the lion’s share of wins at 51 to Pitt’s 43.
 They have tied 4 times.

 Is the Rivalry Still Alive?

-Some say the burning rivalry between the two universities has died out during the prolonged pause.
-Penn State, with 40,000 undergraduates, since joining the Big Ten Conference in 1989, has developed an intense cross-state rivalry with Ohio State, which also is a large school.
+Some say the burning rivalry between the two universities has diminished.
+Penn State, with 40,000 undergraduates, since joining the Big Ten Conference in 1989, has developed an intense cross-state rivalry with Ohio State, which also is a large school like Penn State.
 Pitt, with an enrollment of 18,000 students, has developed a venomous rivalry for the similarly sized Mountaineers of West Virginia University, and has even dubbed those games the “Backyard Brawl.”
 WVU is only 75 miles away from Pittsburgh while Penn State is 135 miles to the east of the city.

-While WVU lies closer to Pittsburgh, there are nearly 30,000 Penn Staters living in Allegheny County alone, ensuring that most everyone in the area knows a Pitt or Penn State grad.
+While WVU lies closer to Pittsburgh, there are nearly 50,000 Penn Staters living in Western Pennsylvania, ensuring that most everyone in the area knows a Pitt or Penn State grad.
 Often there are Pitt and Penn State alums living in the same house.
 Some rivals are married to each other.
-Why, this writer even knows of someone who has degrees from both institutions, but only pledges loyalty to one of them.
+Some people may have degrees from both institutions, but only pledge loyalty to one of them.

 Why Did the Rivalry End?

 Some blame the late Joe Paterno for the halt in games, believing that he felt betrayed by Pitt when they joined the Big East basketball conference in 1982 instead of joining Penn State in an all-sports Eastern conference.
-In a last ditch effort, Penn State offered to keep the series alive by proposing that Penn State schedule two home games to every one of Pitt’s.
-Of the 96 games played, only 22 have been played in State College.
+In a last-ditch effort, Penn State offered to keep the series alive by proposing that Penn State schedule two home games to every one of Pitt’s.
+Of the 98 games played, only 23 have been played in State College.

-Pitt, understandably, turned down the offer, and many Penn State fans, while not happy with the rivalry being left to die, were nevertheless weary of having to buy multi-game tickets from Pitt in order to see the Pitt-Penn State game played in Pittsburgh.
+Pitt, understandably, turned down the offer, and many Penn State fans, at the time not happy with the rivalry being left to die, were nevertheless weary of having to buy multi-game tickets from Pitt in order to see the Pitt-Penn State game played in Pittsburgh.
 The Panthers have had trouble filling seats, and Nittany Lions fans felt manipulated into subsidizing Pitt’s lack of attendance.

 Let the Trash Talk Begin!

-With both teams emerging with festering wounds over how the series ended, it won’t take much to get in touch with old grudges.
-The prospect of four more years with this in-state rivalry promises to provide plenty of barroom office banter (let’s hope not brawls) over which team and school is superior.
-Already the trash-talk is flowing and the social media boards are humming.
+It won’t take much to get in touch with old grudges.
+The prospect of only two more falls with this in-state rivalry promises to provide plenty of barroom and office banter (let’s hope not brawls) over which team and school is superior.
+Already the trash-talk is flowing, and the social media boards are humming.

-Pitt fans like to tout their 50 All-American football players, 10 more than Penn State, while Penn Staters like to drop the nuclear bomb of Pitt put downs: “48-14,” referring to the score of the heartbreaking upset of the No. 1 ranked Panthers by Penn State in a come-from-behind win in 1981 that ruined their bid for the national championship.
+Pitt fans like to tout their 51 All-American football players, 12 more than Penn State, while Penn Staters like to drop the nuclear bomb of Pitt put downs: “48-14,” referring to the score of the heartbreaking upset of the No. 1 ranked Panthers by Penn State in a come-from-behind win in 1981 to ruin their bid for the national championship.

 Will the Rivalry Continue?